Are You Having an Identity Crisis?

 There are advantages to exploring your identity during your teenage years.
 According to Erikson, it's important to think seriously about these issues and ultimately to come to enough of a resolution so that the path you embark on in adulthood is one that you have consciously chosen.
 This is the psychological state that Erikson called "identity achievement."
 If you don't come to grips with these crucial life decisions and never arrive at a firm identity, your "identity diffusion" will not prepare you for the developmental tasks that lie ahead.

 A strong identity emerges not only from this conscious contemplation of your life's purpose, but also from successfully resolving the developmental challenges that characterize the previous childhood years.
-Having a strong identity in adolescence rests, in part, on your having a strong sense of trust in infancy, autonomy in toddlerhood, ability to play as a preschooler years, and solid work ethic in the elementary school years.
+Having a strong identity in adolescence, the thinking goes, rests in part on your having a strong sense of trust in infancy, autonomy in toddlerhood, ability to play as a preschooler, and solid work ethic in the elementary school years.
 The issues of childhood may re-emerge later in life as well.
 You may confront problems in your connection to work in your young adult years if you feel you're in a dead end job.
 Similarly, you may confront issues associated with later life in your early years.
 Young people coping with the death of someone close to them, or even their own terminal illness, may face the psychosocial issues associated with later adulthood.